isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-paint-stucco.markdown

 (great color retention and gloss ) could be very cumbersome especially when the wrong paint is selected and improper procedure followed.

 Indeed, if proper care is not put into place when handling Stucco, the structural strength is weakened, while the quality of the finish coat is compromised.
 Could you be facing similar problems?
 *Well, in this article, we shall be discussing how to paint stucco.
 To begin, select the right tools and material, clean the surface, strip old paint gently, sand the surface, and polish before moping it to dryness.
-Check these *
+Check theseÂ *
 [acrylic paint for pouring](https://pestpolicy.com/best-acrylic-paint-for-pouring/) .
 *Further, select the masonry primer and prepare it accordingly, apply the primer, select and prepare finish paint, apply the finish paint before undertaking quality finish touch.
 During the paint application process, wear protective gear (for personal safety) and stick to the precautions guidelines given in this article. *